-It wasn’t like today where you could walk up to the entertainer and ask for a “Sponge Bob” or a “teddy bear holding a heart.”
-You would choose from the many red, blue, yellow, orange, green, and white balloon colors.
+It wasn't like today where you could walk up to the entertainer and ask for a "Sponge Bob", or a "teddy bear holding a heart".
+You would choose from the many balloon colors of red, blue, yellow, orange, green, and white.
 The balloon man would hand you a long stick with a round air-filled balloon tied to the end of a stick.
-Hence the name Balloon Stick.
+Hence the name, Balloon Stick.

 Balloon Sticks are long thin wood dowel rods.
-These sticks were initially designed for children and adults to have a handle as they held around the air-filled balloons, while in turn showing off the balloon in a crowd and drawing more attention to the balloon man.
+These sticks were originally designed for children and adults to have a handle as they held a round air-filled balloon, while in turn showing off the balloon in a crowd and draw more attention to the balloon man.